kartonfarkas/api_docs/source/suite/contacts/querying_choice_list.rst

 Result Data Structure
 ---------------------

-id:integer
+ * id:integer
-choice:string, where
+ * choice:string

- * id = The internal identifier of the choice
- * choice = The name of the choice
+Where *id* is the internal identifier of the choice, and *choice* is the name of the choice

 URI Example
 -----------